Soluție HackerRank pentru Linear Algebra Foundations #7 - The 1000th Power of a Matrix, subdomeniul Linear Algebra Foundations, în Python 3. Include…

 [ 1 4 ]

-The 1000<sup>th</sup> power of $A$, i.e. $A$<sup>1000</sup> =
+The 1000<sup>th</sup> power of A, i.e. A<sup>1000</sup> =

 [A B]